lgeurts/lgeurts.github.io/_posts/2022-08-24-ubuntu-upgrade-notes-20.x-to-22.x-for-x1-carbon-gen8.md

 N: Updating from such a repository can't be done securely, and is therefore disabled by default.
 N: See apt-secure(8) manpage for repository creation and user configuration details.

-# Next test, should give this error.
+# Next test, spewing more jibberish.
 $ sudo do-release-upgrade
 Please install all available updates for your release before upgrading.